Sultanate of Women: Political significance

 Kösem Sultan was the highest-ranking woman in Ottoman history.

 In the first half of the 17th century, six sultans, several of whom were children, took the throne.
 As a result, some valide sultans ruled both during their sons' periods in power, and during the interregnums.
 Their prominence was not accepted by everyone.
 Despite their direct connection to the sultans, the valide sultans often faced opposition from the viziers, as well as from public opinion.
 Where their male predecessors had won favour with the public through military conquest and charisma, female leaders had to rely on imperial ceremonies and the construction of monuments and public works.
 Such public works, known as hayrat or works of piety, were often constructed extravagantly in the name of the sultana, as had been the tradition for imperial Islamic women.

 Weddings were a common cause for celebration and an opportunity for imperial princesses to display their wealth and power while also promoting charity.
-As the daughter of Murad III was about to be married to a prominent admiral, she gave newly minted coins to all the onlookers, some making off with a whole skirt-full of wealth.
+As Fatma Sultan, daughter of Murad III, was about to be married to a prominent admiral, she gave newly minted coins to all the onlookers, some making off with a whole skirt-full of wealth.

 The death of a sultan's consort or mother could inspire even greater extravagance.
 For example, the death of Hürrem Sultan brought crowds of mourners onto the streets, including the sultan himself, who was normally expected to isolate himself in the palace during the funeral of a family member.
-On this occasion coins and food were distributed to the funeral attendees as a tribute to the sultana's generous and caring nature.
+On this occasion, coins and food were distributed to the funeral attendees as a tribute to the sultana's generous and caring nature.

 The most enduring accomplishments of many of the wives and mothers of the sultans were their large public works projects, usually in the form of mosques, schools and monuments.
 The construction and maintenance of these projects provided crucial economic liquidity during a period otherwise marked by economic stagnation and corruption while also leaving powerful and long-lasting symbols of the sultanate's power and benevolence.
-While the creation of public works was always an obligation of the sultanate, sultanas such as Süleyman's mother and consort undertook projects that were larger and more lavish than any woman before them - and most men as well.
+While the creation of public works was always an obligation of the sultanate, sultanas such as Süleiman's mother and consort undertook projects that were larger and more lavish than any woman before them - and most men as well.

 Ayasofya Hamamı, one of the hayrat constructed in the name of Hürrem Sultan.